 CONSERVATION EASEMENT SERVICES

 A landowner considering a conservation easement first needs practical advise on whether one is feasible or not, where to get help and how to get started.
-A phone call to AgLand will often nip it in the bud and save you years of frustration, but if there is potential, we will come to your ranch/timberland for a day or two on your schedule to better understand your needs, identify working strategies and document a procedure to take you through it.
+A phone call to AgLand will save time and frustration.
+If the potential is slim, we’ll describe why, but if there is potential, we will come to your ranch, farm or forest for a day or two on your schedule to better understand your needs, identify working strategies and document a procedure to take you through it.

-AgLand only advocates for working-lands landowners.
-Our role as a conservation easement facilitator is to protect all of a landowner’s interests, but our particular practical expertise is in the guarding of both the economic integrity and uninfringed management of working-ranch or forest properties through the conservation easement process, while optimizing financial returns to landowners.
+AgLand only advocates for agricultural working-lands landowners.
+Our role as a conservation easement facilitator is to protect all of a landowner’s interests, but our particular practical expertise is in the guarding of both the economic integrity and uninfringed management of working farm, ranch or forest properties through the conservation easement process, while optimizing financial returns to landowners.

-In most cases, we engage working-lands landowners interested in selling a conservation easement by a long term agreement, and are paid only if the terms of the agreement are achieved.
+In most cases, we engage working-lands landowners interested in selling a conservation easement by a performance agreement, and are paid only if the terms of the agreement are achieved.
 AgLand gets paid at the time the landowner is paid for the completed transaction.